jhuapl-boss/heaviside/README.md

 ## Compatability

-Currently Heaviside has only been tested with Python 3.5.
-In the future this will be expanded to hopefully include Python 2 compatability.
+Currently Heaviside has only been tested with Python 2.7 and 3.5.

 ## Related Projects